Subshifts with sparse traces: Introduction

 After characterizing countable sofic shifts as ones consisting of periodic patterns and finitely many transitions between them, this theorem follows from Proposition~\ref{prop:TraceLimitSpaceship} by observing that the existence of gliders for a CA on a sofic shift is semidecidable, and nilpotency is semidecidable.

 Finally, we mention an observation made in \cite{BaKaSa16} about the topological full group of a full shift, which follows from Theorem~\ref{thm:Main}, after interpreting the topological full group of a one-dimensional subshift as a two-dimensional subshift in a suitable way.
+See Theorem~\ref{thm:BarbieriKariSaloProof} for the proof.

-\begin{theorem} If $X$ is a full shift, then the torsion problem of the topological full group of $X$ is decidable. \end{theorem}
+\begin{theorem} If $X$ is a one-dimensional full shift, then the torsion problem of the topological full group of $X$ is decidable. \end{theorem}

 The one-dimensional version of our main theorem also has some corollaries of interest.
 We use it to show that one can say something about the possible patterns in prime numbers using almost none of their specific properties.
-Let $X_{\mathcal{P}}$ be the subshift whose language contains $w \in \{0,1\}^*$ if and only if for infinitely many $n$, we have $\forall a \in [0,|w|-1]: n+a \mbox{ is prime} \iff w_a = 1$.
+Let $X_{\mathcal{P}}$ be the subshift whose language contains $w \in \{0,1\}^*$ if and only if for infinitely many $n$, we have the equivalence $\forall a \in [0,|w|-1]: n+a \mbox{ is prime} \iff w_a = 1$.
+See Proposition~\ref{prop:Primes} for the proof.